Molle94/comnetsemu_open5gs/README.md

 To end the emulation terminate core, gnb and ue with `ctrl + c`, run `quit` in the mininet cli and eventually clean up with `sudo mn -c`.

 ### UE registration
 UEs can be configured using the WebUI of open5gs.
-In your browser open `localhost:3000`.
+In your browser open `localhost:3000` (username: admin, password: 1423).
 The configuration is then as follows:
 - IMSI: 901700000000001
 - Key: 465B5CE8B199B49FAA5F0A2EE238A6BC (remove spaces from the default)
 - OPc: E8ED289DEBA952E4283B54E88E6183CA (remove spaces from the default)